 Reset Anyway

 Occasionally a device stays stuck — it is offline, a sensor is not reporting, or a prop genuinely needs hands-on attention you will deal with later.
-When you cannot wait for every device, press Reset Anyway to finish the reset and move on without the pending devices.
+When you cannot wait for every device, press Reset Anyway to finish the reset now and move on without the pending devices.
+It is the one escape hatch, and it works even when the session details have not been captured.

 Check the room before Reset Anyway